sonobeacon/Android-SonoNet-SDK/README.md

 implementation 'androidx.localbroadcastmanager:localbroadcastmanager:1.0.0'
 ```

-You also need to modify your AndroidManifest file by adding following permissions:
+You also need to modify your AndroidManifest file by adding the permissions below.

+Note: If you wish to use the SDK in *bluetooth-only* mode, permissions for audio recording are not required.

 ```gradle
 <uses-permission android:name="android.permission.RECORD_AUDIO" />